Posted on Mar 25, 2021 therapy

 If you’re experiencing knee pain due to weight overload, try these yoga moves:

 The idea here is to use your own body weight to strengthen the muscles around the joints while also stretching them.
+Yoga for knee pain specifically helps with this!

 A regular yoga practice is excellent for using your own body weight to strengthen and tone. myYogaTeacher offers 35+ classes each day!
 Try a 2-week free trial and feel the difference yoga makes in your body and life.